 Current Maryland Students

 During the semester in which you complete the required gateway courses for your preferred major, current Maryland students should complete the Application for a Limited Enrollment Program to be considered for admission to their desired LEP.
 Be sure to review your program’s gateway criteria before applying.
-If you are seeking admission to multiple Limited Enrollment Programs, you must complete a separate application for each LEP.

 |Limited Enrollment Program||Application Deadline||Decision Notification|